ECSAS: Exploring Critical Scenarios from Action Sequence in Autonomous Driving: Introduction

 \section{Introduction}

-Despite the great success in Autonomous driving systems (ADS), safety engineering is more challenging for complex and dynamic environments, also known as scenarios.
-The number of possible test scenarios is virtually infinite, but the critical test scenarios are only a small fraction.
-It becomes imperative how critical scenarios are generated.
-With critical scenarios, we refer to situations that cause potential safety risks \cite{zhang2021finding}.
-Critical scenario generation (CSG) aims to find concrete critical scenarios within a given logical scenario, where the logical scenario is on a state-space level with parameter ranges, while a concrete scenario is a concretization of a logical scenario with concrete variable values \cite{menzel2018scenarios}.
-Therefore, how to find critical variable values from infinite parameter space becomes a core problem of CSG.
+Despite the great success in \emph{Autonomous Driving Systems} (ADS), safety engineering is still challenging for complex and dynamic environments, also known as scenarios.
+The space of possible test scenarios is virtually continuous, it is thus a challenging task how critical scenarios are generated.
+With critical scenarios, we refer to situations that cause potential safety risks \cite{zhang2021finding}. \emph{Critical Scenario Generation} (CSG) aims to find concrete critical scenarios within a given logical scenario, where the logical scenario is on a state-space level with parameter ranges, while a concrete scenario is a concretization of a logical scenario with concrete parameters \cite{menzel2018scenarios}.
+Therefore, how to find critical parameters from infinite space becomes a core challenge for CSG.

-To advocate research in this direction, native methods (random testing (RT) and combination testing (CT)) sample directly from the parameter range of actors' actions.
-This kind of approach is inefficient when critical scenarios are rare.
-To resolve this problem, recent works \cite{ding2020learning,ding2021multimodal,ding2021causalaf} focus on the correlation of actor's parameters by reinforcement learning (RL).
-However, they compute the probability distribution of all parameters in the scenario based on RL from the beginning, which is suitable for one action of the environment vehicle.
-Actually, a scenario can often be modeled as a sequence of atomic action sets, and the parameter relationship between them should also be considered.
-Therefore, we propose a method for CSG from the perspective of the spatial and temporal distribution in a scenario.
-Considering the question in Figure \ref{motivation}, we model a complete overtaking scenario with two atomic actions (follow lane and change lane) in five steps.
-Actually, the sampled value of the first step (follow lane) affect the occurrence of the second step (change lane).
-The generation of the critical scenario needs to consider the parameter sampling order of the actor.
-Nevertheless, previous works sample all action parameters simultaneously in the overtaking scenario at the start.
+To advocate research in this direction, native approaches, such as random testing (RT) and combination testing (CT), sample directly from parameter ranges of actions.
+These approaches are inefficient when critical scenarios are rare.
+To attack this problem, recent works \cite{ding2020learning,ding2021multimodal,ding2021causalaf} focus on exploiting the correlation of actor's parameters by applying reinforcement learning (RL).
+However, they compute the probability distribution of all parameters in the scenario from the beginning.